 You can view our official blog page on Techcanvass’s website to learn more about Certified Business Analysis Professional (CBAP).

 Why are Non-functional requirements important?

-The importance of non-functional requirements stem from the fact that it can make or break the success of a software system or a product.
+The importance of non-functional requirements stems from the fact that they can make or break the success of a software system or a product.

-Different software systems may be expected to cater to different quality attributes based on its nature, type and size.
+Different software systems may be expected to cater to different quality attributes based on their nature, type, and size.
 Some common non-functional requirements categories with their descriptions are specified as under.

 Example – The system shall be at least 99% available on weekdays between 9:00 AM to 6:30 PM Pacific Time.